sw1zpwr/whitebit-api/Public/http-public-v4-doc.md

 ```
 [GET] /api/v4/public/orderbook/{market}?depth=100&level=2
 ```
-This will return the current order book as two arrays (bids / asks).
+This endpoint retrieves the current order book as two arrays (bids / asks) with additional parameters.

 **Response is cached for:**
 _1 second_